techouse/qs_codec/README.md

 ) == {'a': {'b': {'[c][d][e][f][g][h][i]': 'j'}}}
 ```

-The depth limit helps mitigate abuse when **qs** is used to parse user input, and it is recommended to keep it a
+The depth limit helps mitigate abuse when **qs_codec** is used to parse user input, and it is recommended to keep it a
 reasonably small number.

-For similar reasons, by default **qs** will only parse up to 1000 parameters.
+For similar reasons, by default **qs_codec** will only parse up to 1000 parameters.
 This can be overridden by passing
 a `DecodeOptions.parameter_limit` option:

 ```python